Amapá (municipality): History

 The municipality was founded in 1911 as Montenegro.
 In 1930, the name was changed to Amapá after the Amapá tree.
 The municipality contains two districts: the town of Amapá and Sucuriju.
 The municipality is home to a World War II airbase built by the Americans which has been turned into a museum.

-Nature
+Geography

 The municipality is home to part of the Lago Piratuba Biological Reserve.

 It also contains the Maracá-Jipioca Ecological Station, which covers two very low-lying islands just off the coast with rich biodiversity.

 It contains 6.32% of the 2369400 ha Amapá State Forest, a sustainable use conservation unit established in 2006.

 It contains 3.08% of the 460353 ha Amapá National Forest, a sustainable use conservation unit created in 1989.

 From Amapá you can access Cachoeira Grande, a series of waterfalls in the Amapá Grande River.
 The site is technically located in the Calçoene municipality.
 Near the falls, is a sandbank and a holiday resort with restaurants.